Hach Company: 1998 – present

 In 1998, Hach expanded its portable testing capabilities with the acquisition of Environmental Test Systems Inc., in Elkhart, Indiana (USA).
 ETS develops, manufactures and markets diagnostic test strips for both consumer and industrial applications.
 ETS operations continue to be based in Elkhart.

 In 1999, Hach became a wholly owned subsidiary of Danaher Corporation, which includes over 30 companies working in the process/environmental controls industries.

 Also in 1999, the company acquired the German manufacturer Lange, and established additional product development and manufacturing in Düsseldorf.
 Lange, founded by Dr. Bruno Lange, is the distribution and support center for Hach's customers in Europe and Mediterranean Africa.
 Danaher acquired Lange, Hach, and numerous other brands, and a period of dramatic change occurred for each brand as lean production was introduced.

 After 9/11 Hach began developing products for the emerging field of water distribution system security.
 In 2002, Hach formed a separate research and development division, Hach Homeland Security Technologies.
 Hach HST’s scientists and engineers set about developing a water distribution security system designed to detect and alarm operators to contaminants and accidents in real time.
 The result of their efforts was the first early warning system for drinking water designated and certified by the Department of Homeland Security.

 In 2007, Hach created TNTplus, vials that contain premeasured reagent, and allow sample reaction and reading in a closed container.
 The next year, ISO 21501-compliant particle counters were added.

 In 2009, Hach purchased the information management company OPS Systems and the assets of WaterEye Corporation.

 In 2014, Hach purchased the Irish-based water analysis company Biotector Ltd. Biotector makes proprietary Total Organic Carbon (TOC) measurement systems.

+At the end of September 2023, Danaher completed the corporate spin-off its Environmental and Applied Solutions segment, including Hach, as Veralto.